Dasatinib: Adverse effects

 The most common side effects are infection, suppression of the bone marrow (decreasing numbers of leukocytes, erythrocytes, and thrombocytes), headache, hemorrhage (bleeding), pleural effusion (fluid around the lungs), dyspnea (difficulty breathing), diarrhea, vomiting, nausea (feeling sick), abdominal pain (belly ache), skin rash, musculoskeletal pain, tiredness, swelling in the legs and arms and in the face, fever.
 Neutropenia and myelosuppression were common toxic effects.
 Fifteen people (of 84, i.e. 18%) in the above-mentioned study developed pleural effusions, which was a suspected side effect of dasatinib.
 Some of these people required thoracentesis or pleurodesis to treat the effusions.
 Other adverse events included mild to moderate diarrhea, peripheral edema, and headache.
 A small number of people developed abnormal liver function tests which returned to normal without dose adjustments.
 Mild hypocalcemia was also noted, but did not appear to cause any significant problems.
 Several cases of pulmonary arterial hypertension (PAH) were found in people treated with dasatinib, possibly due to pulmonary endothelial cell damage.

-On October 11, 2011, the U.S. Food and Drug Administration (FDA) announced that dasatinib may increase the risk of a rare but serious condition in which there is abnormally high blood pressure in the arteries of the lungs (pulmonary hypertension, PAH).
+On 11 October 2011, the U.S. Food and Drug Administration (FDA) announced that dasatinib may increase the risk of a rare but serious condition in which there is abnormally high blood pressure in the arteries of the lungs (pulmonary hypertension, PAH).
 Symptoms of PAH may include shortness of breath, fatigue, and swelling of the body (such as the ankles and legs).
 In reported cases, people developed PAH after starting dasatinib, including after more than one year of treatment.
 Information about the risk was added to the Warnings and Precautions section of the Sprycel drug label.
-In studies between 2009 to 2017 dasatinib-induced PAH was initiated between 0.3 - 74 months of daily drug usage at doses from 70-140 mg.
+In studies between 2009 and 2017 dasatinib-induced PAH was initiated between 0.3 and 74 months of daily drug usage at doses from 70 to 140 mg.
 Reported dasatinib-induced PAH had improvements after cessation of drug treatment.